Who can see the media details page?

 Analytics - View by Date Chart

-No views for the Time Range and/or Media Location: Remember that that the drop-down lists filter the data shown in all or the sections below them.
-If you change the Time Range to "Past 7 days" and/or have select a Media Location where no views occurred in that time frame, the bar chart will be empty AND there will be no tables below the chart.
-In addition the data in the Download Data button will be disabled.
+No views for the Time Range and/or Media Location: Remember that the drop-down lists filter the data shown in all or the sections below them.
+If you change the Time Range to "Past 7 days" and/or have selected a Media Location where no views occurred in that time frame, the bar chart will be empty AND there will be no tables below the chart.
+In addition, the data in the Download Data button will be disabled.

 Analytics - View by Location Tables

-The tables below the bar chart, shown in the above figure, provide viewing details for each location where the media was viewed from.
-This includes any Echo360 course where the item may be published, any LMS Course where this media may be embedded for viewing.
+The tables below the bar chart, shown in the above figure, provide viewing details for each location where the media was viewed.
+This includes any EchoVideo course where the item may be published and any LMS Course where this media may be embedded for viewing.

 Analytics - User View Data

 Below the View by Location tables is a list of all users who have viewed this media.

 The User views list, like the View by Date chart and View by Location tables are subject to the Time Range and Media Location drop-down list selections.
 This means you can filter the list to see what users viewed the media in a certain time frame, or what users viewed the media from a certain published location or both.

 The Users list can be sorted by each of the columns as needed.
 Click the heading of a column to sort the list by that field.
 First, click sorts ascending, second click sorts descending.
 The arrow icon shown indicates the direction of sort or no sort (if both arrows appear).
 The above figure shows the Users list sorted by User (user last name) in ascending (a-z) order.
 This is the initial default view.